edubart/honeypot/README.md

 This will:
 1. Compile the C++ application
 2. Build the root filesystem
-3. Create a Cartesi machine snapshot
+3. Create a machine snapshot

 ### Running Tests